Large scale greywater reuse

 Here is a system done by ReWater from a laundromat in Chula Vista, California.

-There are many examples of platinum LEED buildings incorporating rainwater to flush toilets, and this system is refered to as a "greywater system."
+Note that there have been multiple examples of platinum LEED buildings incorporating rainwater to flush toilets, and erroneously referring to the system as a “greywater system.”
 Technically this is not greywater, rather is is a rainwater harvesting system to flush toilets.
 There is lack of consistency with terminology in these commercial scale situations.

 Here are some examples of actual greywater used for toilet flushing: